Tonyaap/DrumFrontent/README.md

 For the backend I used an Express server and user Sequelize to manage the Postgress database.

 <link> Backend repo <link>

+---

+## Reflection

+---

+At the start of this project I just finished 9 weeks of intensive coding training at the Codaisseur bootcamp.

+For my Drum_Machine I wanted to use some of the things that i've practiced during the Bootcamp. for example JS, React, Redux, Express etc..

+My background lies in music and that is how i came up with the idea to create a step-sequencer.
+I found out about the Tone-Js library and wanted to use it with react and react-redux so users could save their creations.
+During the process of building my app I discovered that for many reasons Tone-Js and React don't work together very well.
+Fortunately there is very clear documentation on how to use [Tone-Js](https://tonejs.github.io/docs/14.7.58/index.html), Unfortunately with react, most of the examples don't work.
+I had to figure out my ways of working around these problems but got most issues fixed in the end.

+In the future I hope to keep improving my Drum_Machine and make more features like adding FX.

+The last three months have been a rollercoaster ride.
+From working for one of the largest festival organizitions in the world to Covid-19 to losing my job to start learning how to code!
+Luckily I can say i'm glad this happened or else I probably wouldn't have started coding.

+---